abilandz/NAT3054/Lecture_3/make.md

 ### 1. Introduction <a name="introduction"></a>
 The command-line utility **make** is used in the development of large-scale projects consisting of multiple source files, which must be compiled and linked together to create a single executable file.
 One finds such a modus operandi, for instance, in major collaborations at the Large Hadron Collider, where several hundred developers concurrently develop the analysis framework for a given experiment.

 One can immediately see a potential caveat — would it be necessary to recompile all source files if there were a change in only one of them?
 This would result in a significant loss of efficiency during code development, as recompiling a large-scale project from scratch typically takes several hours, even on the most powerful computers.
-An obvious solution (that existed already in the 1970s) would be to use a **linker**: recompile only changed files, and link with previously compiled files.
+An obvious solution (that existed already in the 1970s) would be to use a **linker**: recompile only the changed files, and link with the previously compiled files.
 However, in practice, this approach is error-prone because if several source files are modified, it is frequently forgotten to recompile at least one of them, which leads to either compilation errors or pointless debugging sessions (a bug is fixed, but the code is not recompiled).
 In the past, solving this problem was accomplished through carefully written shell scripts, which were always specific to the project in question.
 Since this problem was recurring in all large-scale projects, there was a need for a general solution.
 This is precisely how the command-line utility **make** originated.

 **Historical note**

 The first version of **make** was developed by Stuart Feldman in April 1976, in the C programming language, after he and one of his colleagues at Bell Labs (New Jersey, US) spent several hours in the same week debugging the correct source code, by simply forgetting to recompile it after the bug was fixed.
-Motivated by endless frustration, Stuart Feldman immediately implemented the first version of **make** over the weekend, with infamous "tab-in-column-1" syntax (more on this below!).
+Motivated by endless frustration, Stuart Feldman immediately implemented the first version of **make** over the weekend, featuring the infamous "tab-in-column-1" syntax (more on this below!).
 The very next weekend, the second version of **make** was rewritten from scratch.
 However, by then, 10+ collaborators at Bell Labs had already picked up the idea and started using the first version of **make** during the week &mdash; "tab-in-column-1" syntax remained in the code, ensuring backward compatibility was not broken.

 There are several major implementations of **make** nowadays:
 - GNU **make** &mdash; used in this lecture